Frequently Asked Questions

 The following are some common questions people ask about the Psychologically Safe Leader Assessment.

-What is the Psychologically Safe Leader Assessment?
+About the Psychologically Safe Leader Assessment

 The Psychologically Safe Leader Assessment is a set of free resources to help organizations and leaders assess and address strategies pertaining to psychological health and safety.
 It is based on the requirement for competent leadership as described in the National Standard of Canada for Psychological Health and Safety in the Workplace.
 Leaders complete a self-assessment which helps identify positive strategies they are currently using consistently as well as those they could implement to promote psychological health and safety.

-• Organization-wide approach - The assessment can be assigned to all or select leaders by an administrator authorized by an organization.
+- Organization-wide approach - The assessment can be assigned to all or select leaders by an administrator authorized by an organization.

-• Individual leader approach - There is a separate option that allows individual leaders to confidentially take the assessment for their own learning and development.
+- Individual leader approach - There is a separate option that allows individual leaders to confidentially take the assessment for their own learning and development.

-• Employee feedback - The optional employee feedback version obtains perspectives from the leader's direct reports.
+- Employee feedback - The optional employee feedback version obtains perspectives from the leader's direct reports.
 This helps to see whether the employees are aware of the extent to which these strategies are being implemented.
 Any discrepancy in perception provides an excellent opportunity for team discussion and engagement towards a psychologically safer workplace.

 This is not a personality or character assessment.
 It focuses only on the extent to which strategies known to support psychologically safe work are being implemented.